leovct/polygon/ops/pos-devnet/POLYGON_DEVNETS_SETUP.md

 Note:

 - This will ask for user confirmation.
+- To build images with Antithesis automation, use `make all` and to start them in containers, use `echo "EXECUTION_FLAGS=--antithesis --race" > .env`.
 - For a faster build, run `make all DEV=true` to produce only the `bor-vanilla` and `heimdall-vanilla` binaries, excluding those with `antithesis` and `race` flags.
 If you prefer this lightweight build, remember to set `EXECUTION_FLAGS=` (no this is not a typo!) in your `.env` file.
 - To build the image for Kubernetes, run `make all K8S_ENV=true K8S_NS=<your-namespace>`.